 Canada’s 6 new immigration programs.
 Canada announced on April 14 that in May 2021, Canada is launching six new immigration programs for international graduates, essential workers and French speakers.
 Canada’s 6 new immigration programs are designed to facilitate the conversion to permanent residents of approximately 90,000 essential workers and international student graduates on temporary status in Canada by year end.

 There will also be three programs that will accept an unlimited number of eligible French speakers.
 See Canada to give PR to 90,000 essential workers and international graduates in 2021.

 Canada’s 6 new immigration programs will launch on May 6 and will accept applications until November 5, 2021, or until the program quota is reached.
 The new immigration programs are “temporary public policies,” meaning that they may not become permanent programs, although their extension is possible.

-Immigration, Refugees and Citizenship Canada (IRCC) says that the new immigration programs are intentionally targeted to temporary workers employed in hospitals and long-term care homes, and those on the frontlines of other essential sectors, as well as international student graduates from Canadian designated learning institutions.
+Immigration, Refugees and Citizenship Canada (IRCC) says that Canada’s 6 new immigration programs are intentionally targeted to temporary workers employed in hospitals and long-term care homes, and those on the frontlines of other essential sectors, as well as international student graduates from Canadian designated learning institutions.